Colin Cowdrey: 1962–63 to 1967

 Though Cowdrey still had his supporters at Lords Smith was kept as captain for the 1965–66 Ashes series with Cowdrey as vice-captain, but they knew each other as schoolboys and Oxford undergraduates and got on well.
 Cowdrey was ill for most of December and missed the First Test.
 He made 104 in the Second Test at Melbourne, where England made 558, their biggest total down under since 636 in the Second Test in 1928–29.
-He did little on the tour except to make 63 and 108 against the weak Tasmanian attack and the series was drawn 1–1 with the batsmen on both sides scoring heavily.
+He did little on the tour except to make 63 and 108 against the weak Tasmanian attack and the series was drawn 1–1 with the batsmen on both teams scoring heavily.
 Cowdrey himself made 267 runs (53.40), his best batting average in an Ashes series.
 Carrying on to New Zealand Cowdrey made a duck in the First Test, but recovered with 89 not out in the Second and 58 in the Third which made him the fifth player after Wally Hammond, Don Bradman, Len Hutton and Neil Harvey to make 6,000 Test runs, but the rain affected series was drawn 0–0.

-Mike Smith was kept as captain for only the First Test of the 1966 series against a West Indian side held together by the superb all round skills of their captain Gary Sobers.
+Mike Smith was kept as captain for only the First Test of the 1966 series against a West Indian team held together by the superb all round skills of their captain Gary Sobers.
 Sobers won the toss at Old Trafford, batted first and caught England on a spinning wicket for an innings victory, Cowdrey making 69 in the debacle.
-Smith was dismissed as captain and dropped from the side due to his well-known weakness to the West Indian fast bowlers.
+Smith was dismissed as captain and dropped from the team due to his well-known weakness to the West Indian fast bowlers.
 Cowdrey was placed in charge, which he accepted reluctantly due to the shoddy treatment of his friend and predecessor.
 In the Second Test at Lords England were 86 runs ahead in the first innings with the West Indies 95/5 when Sobers and his cousin David Holford added 274 to save the game.
 Cowdrey was criticised for not surrounding Sobers with fielders at the beginning of his innings, but he maintained that by spreading the field he encouraged him to make the strokes which could have got him out, but there was little doubt that the plan failed.